 - 1 small lime juice and zest only

-- Zest the lime and squeeze the juice into a cup.
+- Zest the lime and squeeze the juice into a cup.1 small lime

-- Return the chicken to the pan and add the vegetables.
+- Add the chicken back to the pan and cover with a lid.

-- Thicken the sauce with a slurry made from a tablespoon of cornflour/cornstarch and 2 tablespoons of water (optional).
-See note 6.
+- Thicken the sauce (optional) with a slurry made from a tablespoon of cornflour/cornstarch and 2 tablespoons of water.

-- Remove from the heat and sprinkle with chopped parsley or coriander.
-Serve with a bowl of jasmine rice.
+- Remove from the heat and sprinkle with chopped coriander.
+Serve with a bowl of jasmine rice.2 tablespoons chopped coriander

 I am not a nutritionist.
 The nutrition information has been calculated using an on-line calculator, and is intended for information and guidance purposes only.
 If the nutrition information is important to you, you should consider calculating it yourself, using your preferred tool.